KushagraKarira/NERV/README.md

-# NERV
+# NERV : Neural Evocation Registry Vault
-Something like a pokedex for people, there is no privacy left now
+Compiling, Storing and Displaying details of people, similar to how the alphabet guys do in the movies.